-- A copy of the amendments to the Registration and Fees Rules. - A revised consultation responses document for the consultation on grandparenting criteria for practitioner psychologists, incorporating our responses to the comments made. - A final copy of the grandparenting criteria for practitioner psychologists, incorporating those comments, where appropriate.
+- A copy of the amendments to the Registration and Fees Rules. - A revised consultation responses document for the consultation on grandparenting criteria for practitioner psychologists, incorporating our responses to the comments made. - A final copy of the grandparenting criteria for practitioner psychologists.